Phil Lord and Christopher Miller's unrealized projects: Carter Beats the Devil

 On June 3, 2012, it was reported that Lord and Miller were in talks to direct the long-in-development film adaptation of Glen David Gold's historical fiction novel Carter Beats the Devil, with Michael Gilio writing the screenplay and Jon Shestack producing for Warner Bros.
 Set in the 1920s, the book features such real-life figures as stage magician Charles Joseph Carter, then-President Warren G. Harding, television inventor Philo Farnsworth, Harry Houdini and the young Marx brothers.
 In a 2014 interview with /Film, Miller updated that he and Lord were still working on the project, but that it's "been a little tricky to crack".
 By the following year, it was still in development.

 The Reunion

-On June 27, 2013, it was reported that Lord and Miller will produce The Reunion, Christopher Miller's high school comedy that he will solo direct, with Jonathan Kadin and Hannah Minghella overseeing the production for Sony.
+On June 27, 2013, it was reported that Lord and Miller will produce The Reunion, a high school comedy set to be solo directed and written by Miller, with Jonathan Kadin and Hannah Minghella overseeing the production for Sony.
+The concept would eventually come to fruition as The Afterparty, a TV series for Apple TV that lasted for two seasons.